 - If the purchase order is updated in Sage 100, after it has been approved in Sage APA, then the purchase order is not reset to the pending approval status.

 - Only 'Standard' and 'Drop Ship' purchase orders are imported into Sage APA from Sage 100.
 Please note, since drop ship purchase orders are not received against in Sage 100, invoices can not be adopted to them in Sage APA.

-- Only the received quantity can be viewed from within the invoice module of Sage APA.
+- The received quantity can only be viewed from within the invoice module of Sage APA.

 - There is no approval workflow for receiving data in Sage APA.